adcimon/cheatsheets/streaming/README.md

 ### SRT

 [Secure Reliable Transport (SRT)](https://en.wikipedia.org/wiki/Secure_Reliable_Transport) is an open source transport protocol that provides connection and control, reliable transmission at the application layer using UDP as the underlying transport layer.
-It supports packet recovery while maintaining low latency (120ms default) and also supports encryption using AES.
+It supports packet recovery while maintaining low latency (120ms by default) and also supports encryption using AES.
+It has 3 working modes:
+* `Listener` runs a server to listen for incoming connections.
+* `Caller` starts a connection to a known listener.
+* `Rendezvous` creates a bi-directional link where the first to initiate handshake is considered caller.

 ### NDI